Vaccination Clinic FAQs

 Do I need to bring my insurance card?

-What if I forget to bring a photo ID and proof of San Bernardino County residency?
+What if I forget to bring proof of vaccine eligibility?

 You will be asked to return with the requested documents.

 What do I do if I can’t make it?

 If you must cancel, please do so as soon as possible so no vaccine goes to waste.
 We must be careful stewards of the vaccine.
 Instructions on how to cancel can be found in your appointment confirmation email.